Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 8.1 How scrolling works (no swimming)

 The interaction field is snapped to the texel grid.
-Snapping means: the field's origin is at `floor(camera_position / texel_size) * texel_size`, not at the camera's exact position.
-A texel at pixel (x, y) always samples the same world position regardless of sub-texel camera motion — the field scrolls in whole-texel increments.
-Without this snap, the interaction displacement would crawl under the grass even when nothing is touching it, producing a rippling artefact that looks like the ground is breathing.
+The field's origin is at `floor(camera_position / texel_size) * texel_size`, not at the camera's exact position.
+A texel at pixel (x, y) always samples the same world position regardless of sub-texel camera motion.
+The field scrolls in whole-texel increments.
+Without this snap, the interaction displacement would crawl under the grass even when nothing is touching it.
+This produces a rippling artefact that looks like the ground is breathing.

 The scroll is a GPU copy from one region of the field to another, offset by the snap delta.
-It is a copy, not a resample — because the delta is always an integer number of texels, no filtering is needed and no information is lost.
+It is a copy, not a resample.
+The delta is always an integer number of texels.
+No filtering is needed.
+No information is lost.

 ### 8.2 The interactor splat

 Each `FoliageInteractor` is a sphere with position, radius and velocity.
 The splat compute shader projects the sphere onto the field, computes displacement magnitude from velocity, and writes `max(existing, new)` into the field's RG channels.
-Recovery is exponential: each frame, every texel decays as `value *= exp(-dt / tau)`, where `tau` comes from the foliage type's `interaction_stiffness`.
+Recovery is exponential.
+Each frame, every texel decays as `value *= exp(-dt / tau)`, where `tau` comes from the foliage type's `interaction_stiffness`.

 ### 8.3 The vertex shader side